 - heptacosafluorotetradecanoic acid (PFTDA).

-Furthermore, ECHA and the European Commission are currently carrying out study on PFAS in textiles.
-This will provide essential information that will be relevant for ongoing or future restriction work.
+Furthermore, ECHA and the European Commission have carried out a study on PFAS in textiles.
+This study provides essential information that will be relevant for ongoing or future restriction work.

 - 2,3,3,3-tetrafluoro-2-(heptafluoropropoxy)propionic acid, its salts and its acyl halides (HFPO-DA), a short-chain PFAS substitute for PFOA in fluoropolymer production, was the first substance added to the Candidate List.
 Its ammonium salt is commonly known as GenX.